-The discretion of the court is broad, and includes the discretion to refuse an application on the basis of the character or conduct of any person by or on behalf of whom the application was made (s8).
-Where the deceased left a valid will, the court may have regard to the reasons, if they can be found, for making the dispositions as were made in that will (s8A).
+If a TFM application is made to a court, the judge will consider the net value of the estate, and whether the applicant has means of support from other sources.
+The judge has a broad discretion in deciding whether to give the applicant more from the estate and that includes the discretion to refuse an application on the basis of the character or conduct of any person by or on behalf of whom the application was made (s 8).
+Where the deceased left a valid will, the court may have regard to the reasons, if they can be found, for making the dispositions as were made in that will (s 8A).